mendixlabs/generator-mendix/README.md

 ### Grunt

 The generator will include Grunt as well.
 This will make it possible to automate your widget development.

+You need to have grunt installed globally (```npm install grunt-cli -g```) (this you need to do only once)

 The following Grunt tasks are implemented:

 * ``start-mendix``